 Take a look at our Active at Home pages for some ideas and inspiration.

 A local park, is a fantastic place to get active outdoors in the fresh air.
 As well as being a scenic space for walking or running, local parks may feature organised activities, green gyms, playgrounds and skateparks – meaning they’re great places for getting fit for free.

 Take a look to see if your local park features a green gym – free to use outdoor exercise equipment.
 Even if your local park doesn’t have a bespoke green gym, there are lots of ways to get active using the trees and benches.

 If you have children, parks are a great place for a kickabout with a ball or other active game.
 Older children might enjoy skateboarding – take a look at our list of skateboard parks in Lincolnshire here.

 Free and low cost activities and sessions

 Lots of clubs and activity providers offer taster sessions, allowing you to try a sport or activity for free before committing to signing up or purchasing kit.

 Your local community centre, leisure centre, or village hall might have sessions on offer for low cost.
 Some of these may be targeted to specific groups or people, such as older adults.

-Walking sports including cricket, football and netball take place across the county for just a small charge each week.
+Walking sports including cricket, football, netball and tennis take place across the county for just a small charge each week.
 Most, but not all sessions are aimed at over 50s.
-The first session to give it a try is often free, and Holbeach Hub are at the time of writing offering free walking football and softball cricket sessions for over 50s.
+The first session to give it a try is often free.

 If you’re a Lincolnshire resident doing less than 150 minutes of activity a week, you might qualify for free support to help you become more active from One You Lincolnshire.
 Take a look at their web page for more information on how to self refer to their Move More programmes.